- Education and Science

 However, this page is focused more on examining ways you can adjust your mindset or your lifestyle to live on less money overall.
 These types of changes to control spending are seldom simple but on the other hand they can result in more than just saving money; they can produce greater satisfaction if your expectations shift.

 It's not about giving things up as much as it's about re-prioritizing.
-These are merely lessons from my frugal parents who lived well and my own experience.
+These are merely lessons from my own experience and my frugal parents who lived well.
 It is only food for thought not professional advice.

 The First Step